nnellans/github-workflows-guide/README.md

 ```

 > [!WARNING]
 > For reusable workflows, any variables you set in the `env` context inside of the reusable workflow will NOT be available in the parent workflow.
-To get around this, the reusable workflow could create an `output` and that can be consumed by the parent workflow.
+To get around this, the reusable workflow could create an `output` which can then be consumed by the parent workflow.

 > [!WARNING]
 > A masked value can NOT be passed from one Job to another Job in GitHub Actions